DaltonDev/PWA/README.md

-Skip the second to last commit since its breaks the loading on mobile
+Skip the "Offline support and service workers complete"-commit since its breaks the loading on mobile.

 ### Car Deals Progressive Web App